stevearc/aerial.nvim/README.md

   -- Run this command after jumping to a symbol (false will disable) post_jump_cmd = "normal! zz",

-  -- If close_on_select is true, aerial will automatically close after jumping to a symbol close_on_select = false,
+  -- When true, aerial will automatically close after jumping to a symbol close_on_select = false,

   -- Options for opening aerial in a floating win